“Either you repeat the same conventional doctrines everybody is saying, or else you say something true, and it will sound like it’s from Neptune.”

-- the light we see with — sometimes the light is a by-product of the nuclear energy the sun converted into electromagnetic radiation eight minutes ago.
-Sometimes it’s the sun’s energy stored in the wind, clouds, living to fossilized vegetation, or mostly empty atoms converted into heat that’s converted into mechanical energy that’s converted into electrical energy that can be transported through wires and reconverted into light by bulbs, TVs, and the screen you’re reading this on.
+- the light we see with — sometimes the light is a by-product of nuclear energy our sun converted into electromagnetic radiation eight minutes ago.
+Sometimes it’s the sun’s energy stored in wind, clouds, living to fossilized vegetation, or mostly empty atoms (converted into heat converted into mechanical energy converted into electrical energy) capable of being transported through wires and reconverted into light by bulbs, TVs, and the screen you’re reading this on.

 - the food we eat — our bodies convert the sun’s stored energy (that plants and animals turn into the fuels we call foods) into heat, movement, sensations, emotions, thoughts, beliefs, and speech.
-Imagine that, we turn the sun’s stored energy into the electrical, chemical, kinetic, and sound energy that powers our imagining, thinking, writing, reading, and talking about the sun.
+Imagine that, we turn the sun’s stored energy into the electrical, chemical, kinetic, and sound energy powering our imagining, thinking, writing, reading, and discussions about the sun.

-- the heat that warms us — the fuels we convert into body heat, the sun’s minutes old electromagnetic radiation absorbed by our skin and stored in the earth and its atmosphere, the sun’s energy stored in fabrics and animal hides (that can be worn or converted to warming fires), and the sun’s stored heat that’s converted into heat, mechanical, and electrical energy, then reconverted back into heat.
+- the heat warming us — the fuels we convert into body heat, the sun’s minutes old electromagnetic radiation absorbed by our skin and stored in the earth and its atmosphere, the sun’s energy stored in fabrics and animal hides (worn or converted to warming fires), and the sun’s stored energy converted into heat, mechanical, and electrical energy, then reconverted back into heat.

-- the energy that makes our lives easier — the sun’s stored energy fueling the vehicles, machinery, computers, refrigerators, and air conditioners that make it possible to escape the sun‘s heat.
+- the energy making our lives easier — the sun’s stored energy fueling the vehicles, machinery, computers, refrigerators, and air conditioners that make it possible to escape the sun‘s heat.

-- the beauty that warms our hearts — the miracle of birth, the earth turns we call days, nights, sunrises and sunsets, the magnificent plants and creatures that are born, reproduce, swim, fly, soar, slither, burrow, climb, walk, and die.
+- the beauty warming our hearts — the miracle of birth, the earth turns we call days, nights, sunrises and sunsets, the magnificent plants and creatures that are born, reproduce, swim, fly, soar, slither, burrow, climb, walk, and die.

-- the energy fueling our hearts — pumping the life-sustaining blood that pulsating through your veins.
+- the energy fueling our hearts — pumping the life-sustaining blood pulsating through your veins.